Skip to Content

 var t2 = performance.now();

-var sql = 'select TITLE, FIRSTNAME, NAME from HOTEL.CUSTOMER;';
+var sql = 'select CURRENT_USER FROM DUMMY;';

 var result = connection.exec(sql);